The following post is from Michelle of Mommy Misadventures – The Dangers of Oversharing on Social Media

 This is the easiest step you can take to help protect yourself.
-Set your Twitter profile to private which allows only people you’ve added to your Twitter friends list access to see your tweets.
+Set your Twitter profile to private, allowing only people you’ve added to your Twitter friends list to see your tweets.
 Set your default privacy setting on Facebook to “Friends” and go through your Friends list to make sure that you personally know everyone that has access to see your profile and status updates.
 This is a good starter guide to locking down Facebook.

 Turn off the GPS updates.

-If you post photos to your social media accounts from your smartphone, turn off the GPS update feature which embeds the coordinates about where the photo was taken.
+If you post photos to your social media accounts from your smartphone, turn off the GPS update feature which embeds the coordinates of where the photo was taken.

 Use alternative social networks for personal updates.